AxelVx1/tableau_healthcare_project/README.md

   - `Admission Type`, `Length of Stay`, `Billing Amount`
   - `Date of Admission`, `Discharge Date`
 - **Purpose of Dataset**: The dataset was used to analyze healthcare billing, hospital performance, and patient outcomes.

+## Data Cleaning
+After downloading the dataset from Kaggle, the data cleaning process was performed using Microsoft Excel to ensure that the data was accurate and ready for analysis.
+The key data cleaning steps included:

+1. **Fixing Inconsistent Values**:
+   - **Hospital Names**: Corrected inconsistent hospital names (e.g., removed entries that began with "and" or ended with a comma).
+   - **Doctor Titles**: Removed prefixes like "Mr." and suffixes like "PhD" or "MD" to standardize the names of doctors.

+3. **Calculating New Fields**:
+   - Added a calculated column for **Length of Stay**, based on the difference between admission and discharge dates.

+4. **Handling Negative Billing Amounts**:
+   - Identified and reviewed negative billing amounts to determine if they were refunds, adjustments, or errors.
+Decided whether to include or exclude these records in the analysis.

+5. **Dropping Duplicate Values**:
+   - Identified and removed any duplicate records to ensure that each patient visit was unique.
+This step helped to prevent inflated counts or incorrect aggregate calculations.

+After cleaning the data in Excel, it was saved as a `.csv` file for importing into Tableau for further analysis and visualization.